 This means that as you walk through your home, it should seem like the decor flows naturally to your outdoor area.
 It will encourage you to ensure both areas of your home are nicely presented.
 Not only that, though, but it can also make your downstairs living area feel much more spacious.
 This is because it will appear to spill out into your garden.

 So, ready to get your home’s indoor-outdoor flow just right?
 Here’s how to do it.

 Place A Patio Right Next To Your Garden Entrance

-It’s worth placing a patio right next to the main entrance from your house into your garden.
+It’s worth placing a patio right next to the main entrance of your house into your garden.
 This is where most people will put their patio, garden, or seating area, and doing so can really improve the flow from your house.
 If you do so and place some garden furniture on it like a table and chairs, then it will blur the boundaries between your home and garden.
 In the summer, when you can have the doors to your garden open most of the time, it will feel like your patio is an extra addition to your indoor living space.

 Add Some Cover To It

 It’s also worth adding some cover to your patio.
-This will encourage you to keep on using it, such as for al-fresco meals, even if the weather isn’t that great.
+This garden upgrade will encourage you to keep on using it, such as for al-fresco meals, even if the weather isn’t that great.
 What’s more, though, it will provide you with some much-needed shade on very hot and sunny days.
 You will find that adding an awning to the side of your house will make your patio or seating area feel very much like it is an extension of your house rather than a feature of your garden.
 And that means that it will be doing wonders for your home’s indoor-outdoor flow.

 Add Some Patio Doors